matze-dd/Tex2txt/README.md

 for instance, of classes would probably increase the program size (currently, less than 900 effective lines of code).
-In section [Remarks on implementation](#remarks-on-implementation), some general issues are mentioned.
+In section [Remarks on implementation](#remarks-on-implementation), some general topics are considered.

 If you use this tool and encounter a bug or have other suggestions for improvement, please leave a note under category [Issues](../../issues).